Industrial and provident society: History 1852 to 2014

 In January 2012, the UK Prime Minister, David Cameron announced a project to consolidate all the legislation applicable to industrial and provident societies to be passed by 2015.
 There was some uncertainty as to how far new developments would address the problems with the legislation.
 Cameron stated, "We know that breaking monopolies, encouraging choice, opening up new forms of enterprise is not just right for business but the best way of improving public services too."
 Ed Mayo, Secretary General of Co-operatives UK, welcomed the project.
 In mid-2012, revision of laws for co-operative was in its early stages.
 Some felt the reforms did not deal with certain key problems.

 Changes to the registration system under the Financial Services Act 2012 which splits the Financial Services Authority into the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) took effect on 1 April 2013.
 The registration function for societies was transferred to the FCA while the prudential regulation of credit unions was transferred to the PRA.
 In September 2013, the English and Scottish Law Commissions published a draft consolidation bill and related documents for consultation.
 Earlier that year, the UK Treasury, which is the department responsible for legislation for societies, published a series of proposals to increase the holding limit for withdrawable share capital in societies to at least £31,000, to apply insolvency rescue procedures to societies, and to change the rules applicable to their registers of members.
 Draft regulations linked to that consultation were also available, having been circulated to a small number of people.
 Those drafts and other materials, including a private member's bill to liberalise the use of share capital by societies presented to the UK House of Lords were explained and brought together online.

-In 2014, the Co-operative and Community Benefit Societies Act 2014 was given royal assent.
+A new Co-operative and Community Benefit Societies Act 2014 received royal assent in 2014.

 Regulation

-In the United Kingdom, IPSs were registered (but not regulated) by the Financial Conduct Authority (FCA), which took over the job from the Registrar of Friendly Societies when it was part of the Financial Services Authority (FSA) (both being supervised by the Treasury).
-Note that IPS registration is quite separate from the FCA's function of regulating financial institutions.
+In the United Kingdom, IPSs are registered (but not regulated) by the Financial Conduct Authority (FCA), which took over the job from the Registrar of Friendly Societies when it was part of the Financial Services Authority (FSA) (both being supervised by the Treasury).
+Society registration is quite separate from the FCA's function of regulating financial institutions.

-Such businesses have been controlled in the past by the Industrial and Provident Societies Partnership Act 1852, the Industrial and Provident Societies Act 1893, and the Industrial and Provident Societies Act 1965.
+Such businesses have been controlled in the past by the Industrial and Provident Societies Partnership Act 1852, the Industrial and Provident Societies Act 1893 (56 & 57 Vict. c.
+39), and the Industrial and Provident Societies Act 1965.

-The legislation in the Republic of Ireland is based on modifications of the UK Industrial and Provident Societies Act 1893.
+The legislation in the Republic of Ireland is based on modifications of the UK Industrial and Provident Societies Act 1893 (56 & 57 Vict. c.
+39).